FAQs

 Objector.ai is purpose-built for planning objections.
 We don't just generate text - we deliver a complete objection workflow based on those issues that the applicant will most struggle to mitigate, through our impact ranking system - something general AI platforms will not do.

-Crucially, single AI platforms can't replicate our dual AI analysis approach.
-We run two different AI systems simultaneously to catch objection grounds that a single AI might miss.
+Crucially, single AI platforms can't replicate our multi-model analysis approach.
+We run three different AI systems simultaneously to catch objection grounds that a single AI might miss.
 This isn't possible with ChatGPT or similar platforms where you're limited to one AI model at a time.
 File size limitations mean you would also have to pay for premium access.

 Your documents are analysed, prioritised, and stored in one secure place.
 You generate an objection letters with detailed policy citations, councillor lobbying videos tailored to your case, and committee speeches crafted for planning meetings.
 Most importantly, you don't need to master prompt engineering or spend hours formatting documents.
 We handle everything - from upload to ready-to-submit materials - saving you time, effort, and uncertainty.